-Overall, chemicals (including pharmaceutical and life sciences companies) contribute to 45% of Swiss exports and constitute the country’s top export industry.
+Overall, chemicals (including pharmaceutical and life sciences companies) contribute 45% of Swiss exports and constitute the country’s top export industry.
 Dating back to 1896, Basel became the country’s pharmaceutical hub now with some 900 pharma and MedTech companies, including Roche and Novartis, two of the three largest pharmaceutical companies in the world.
 Zug and Lucerne are home to healthcare products that assist doctors to diagnose diseases.

-With a strong work ethic, one of the unofficial Swiss mottos: ‘if it is worth doing, it’s worth doing properly’ is evident across the country’s top 50 most valuable brands.
+With a strong work ethic, one of the unofficial Swiss mottos is ‘if it is worth doing, it’s worth doing properly’ is evident across the country’s top 50 most valuable brands.
 According to Brand Finance Switzerland 2020, at CHF20.2 billion, Nestlé is the nation’s most valuable brand; Sika is the fastest growing (up 64%); and Rolex, the most valuable watch brand in 2017 and Ian Fleming’s favourite, continues to be the strongest Swiss brand.

 While watchmaking originated in Germany, it was the French Huguenot watchmakers fleeing the violence in their home country in the 1500s that transformed the Swiss industry when they settled in Geneva.
 Today, watches are Switzerland’s 5th largest export and make up 53% of the global watch market in value but only 2% of volume.

-Even top Swiss brands are not immune to the aftermath of Covid-19, and they are predicted to potentially lose more than CHF15 billion of cumulative brand value.
+Even top Swiss brands are not immune to the aftermath of Covid-19, however, and they are predicted to potentially lose more than CHF15 billion of cumulative brand value.
 Luxury watches, which saw exports reach CHF21.7 billion in 2019, are no exception.
-In March, Swiss exports to China dropped by 21.9% in value and by 41.3% in Hong Kong, Switzerland’s main watch market in 2019.
+In March, Swiss exports to China dropped by 21.9% by value and by 41.3% in Hong Kong, Switzerland’s main watch market in 2019.

 One export that is as emblematic of Switzerland as the Matterhorn is banking.
 Neutrality and client non-disclosures codes akin to those observed by doctors and priests has allowed the country to become one of the largest offshore financial centres in the world.